Essentials of Dragon1

 Insert an Entity of a Shape

-Next to dragging you can also insert shapes via the button bar at the top of the screen.
-In the screenshot below you see how we have selected the shape 'Application' in the 'Draw Entity' dropdown menubar.
-By clicking on the button, the shape is inserted on the Drawing Canvas of the visualization.
+You can insert shapes via the button bar at the top of the screen next to dragging.
+The screenshot below shows how we selected the shape 'Application' in the 'Draw Entity' dropdown menubar.
+By clicking the button, the shape is inserted on the Drawing Canvas of the visualization.

 Insert an Entity of a Shape.